Tag Archive for: humanitarian

 How did you organize the collection of supplies?

-In the end, what kind of materials were you able to collect?
+All in all, what kind of materials were you able to collect?
 How much is that?

 Does this inspire you to get involved in humanitarian medicine?